Grace Lee: Early life

-Lee was born and raised in Seoul, but moved to the Philippines at the age of 10 because of her father's business, which involved importing Korean cars.
+Lee was born on October 4, 1982 in Seoul.
+She moved to the Philippines at age 10 because of her father's business, which involved importing Korean cars.
 She studied from second grade to fourth year high school at St. Paul College in Pasig and graduated from Ateneo de Manila University, where she obtained her Communication Arts degree.
 Before becoming a TV host, she had been hosting events for Korean-Filipino communities as well as being an official interpreter for Malacañang.